katholiek-onderwijs-vlaanderen/sri4node/README.md

                     /*
                      JSON properties are mapped 1:1 to columns in the postgres table.
                      Every property can also register 3 possible functions:
                      - onupdate : is executed before UPDATE on the table
                      - oninsert : is executed before INSERT into the table
                      - onread : is executed after SELECT from the table

                      All 3 receive 2 parameters :
                      - the key they were registered on.
-                     - the javascript element being PUT.
+                     - the javascript element being PUT / or the results of the query just read for GET.
                      All functions are executed in order of listing here.
                      All are allowed to manipulate the element, before it is inserted/updated in the table.
                      */
                     map: {